Philosophy and Religion

 112. Introduction to Comparative Religion: Eastern

-This course offers an introductory study of the central ideas in living Eastern religions.
-The course investigates Hinduism, Buddhism, Zen Buddhism, Confucianism, and Taoism.
+This course offers an introductory study of the central ideas in some major living Eastern religions.
+The course focus primarily on Hinduism, Buddhism, and Zen Buddhism—but will give some attention to Taoism and Confucianism as time permits.
 Our readings will be in primary classical and contemporary texts.
 This course introduces students to the spiritual perspectives of other cultures, and to the philosophical issues at play in them, with a view toward developing better intercultural understanding.
+No prerequisite.

 210. Introduction to Political Philosophy